 Finally, the amount of water you use will depend on the weather and the temperatures that you are experiencing in a given year.
 One winter, for example, the temperatures will rarely go below zero degrees, while in other winters, you can regularly be struck by temperatures well below freezing for weeks on end.
 Some winters, there is plenty of precipitation, while others are surprisingly dry and crisp.

 When deciding how often to water your polytunnel in winter, you will have to take all of the above factors into account.
 Remember that while the surface of the soil may appear dry, scratch the surface and you may still find that it is very moist below.
 Though, of course, no rain or snow will fall inside your polytunnel, you should remember that water will still track in, to a degree, below the soil.
+Using a water irrigation system can help to keep your watering patterns regular throughout the season, but you must remember to check often that all is functioning correctly,

 As a general rule, you will usually not have to water in winter more often than once a fortnight or so – though this is only a very rough guideline and it is better to make up your own mind based on all the factors discussed above.
 Over winter, it is a general rule, also, that plants will need far less water than most people may imagine.
 Over-watering is usually worse than not watering enough, so it is always better to err on the side of caution.